sakiba256/WindApp/README.md

 Description of how to run unit tests and generate HTML reports using HTMLTestRunner.

+## WebDriver Executable:

+Download the WebDriver executable for your preferred browser (e.g., ChromeDriver for Chrome, GeckoDriver for Firefox).
+IDE (Integrated Development Environment): Use an IDE like Pycharm, or Visual Studio Code for Python development

 ## Contributing

 Guidelines for contributing to the project and how to report issues or submit pull requests.

+## Additional Notes

+This utility is designed to work with Selenium WebDriver in Python environments.
+Make sure to handle exceptions and edge cases appropriately in your code.